LaurentHuzard/api-platform-docs/core/content-negotiation.md

 `text/xml` string as value is enough to retrieve XML documents from our API.
 However API Platform knows nothing about the `myformat` format.
 We need to register an encoder and optionally a normalizer for this format.

+When a POST method is allowed on a resource, the `Accept-Post` header is automatically added with the MIME types of the formats supported by the resource.

 ## Configuring PATCH Formats

 By default, API Platform supports JSON Merge Patch and JSON:API PATCH formats.